Introduction to the Powergate¶

 Using the CLI

-The workhorse of APIs in the Powergate is called, the FFS (Filecoin File System).
-This module provides a multi-tiered file storage API built on Filecoin and IPFS.
+Powergate provides a multi-tiered file storage API built on Filecoin and IPFS.
 Storing data on IPFS and Filecoin is as easy as expressing your desired configuration for storing a Cid.

-- User the Go Client.
-You can use the Powergate APIs from your go app by building directly on the Powergate Go Client.
+- Use the Go Client.
+You can use the Powergate APIs from your Go app by building on the Powergate Go Client.

-- Browse the Protocols.
+- Browse the Proto Files.
 The API is typed with Protocol Buffers and you can quickly view all capabilities by looking at the

 .protofiles in the Powergate repo.
-The best place to start is the FFS API.
+The best place to start is the Powergate user API.

 - Lotus.
 A Lotus node running on the Filecoin network.

 - IPFS.
-A full IPFS node running to back Powergate FFS.
+A full IPFS node running to back Powergate.

 - Prometheus.
 The backend for metrics processing.